trivalleycoders-org/events-client/README.md

 Events is a generic events application and can be used for any type of event.
 Our demo is using Drone Events.
 However, there is nothing at the core of the app that restricts it to drone events other than styling of the home page.
 Events could easily be used for any type of events.

 ## Purpose of the app
-- Show how we build full-stack web apps.
+- Show how we build full-stack/MERN web apps.
 - Open source project that TriValley Coders members can contribute to and get mentoring.

-## How it works
+## How the app works

-Users must regester before they can post an event.
+Users must register before they can post an event.

 Events created in this app are linked to a ticketing and/or registration site such as EventBrite or Meetup.